Peer Coaching

 ONGOING ENCOURAGEMENT

-Parents will receive weekly calls from their coach and will be given the chance to vent and problem solve the current situations they are experiencing.
-Parents will be asked to not share confidential information about the child/youth in their home but to share information about the challenges they are facing as the parent.
-Coaches will assist families in recognizing their strengths and needs as a resource home and encourage their development.
-Coaches will also encourage families to identify a self-care routine and encourage participation in the routine.
+Resource Parents will receive weekly calls from their coach and will be given the chance to vent and problem solve the current situations they are experiencing.
+Resource Parents will be asked to not share confidential information about the child/youth in their home but to share information about the challenges they are facing as the Resource Parent.
+Coaches will assist families in recognizing their strengths and needs, promote skill development and encourage families to develop self-care routines.

 EMOTIONAL & TANGIBLE SUPPORT